aandree/sample_python_tests/README.md

 # webdriverio_tests
-Selenium tests samples for WebdriverIO website
+Selenium test samples using Python and Python-POM

 To run the tests you will need the following software:
   1. Chrome